 Links to all state marketplaces can be found here.

-A Small Business Health Options Program (SHOP) marketplace is also available for small businesses.
-Unlike marketplaces for individual coverage, however, the SHOP is only available to make eligibility determinations for small employers wanting to purchase SHOP coverage and for the small business health care tax credit, see this FAQ for more information about SHOP and this FAQ for more information about the small business health care tax credit.
+A Small Business Health Options Program (SHOP) marketplace is also available for small businesses, but unlike marketplaces for individual coverage, employers are required to enroll in the SHOP with the help of an agent or broker, or directly through an insurer on the federally facilitated marketplaces and some state-based marketplaces.
+Other state-based marketplaces may offer a platform for eligibility determinations and enrollment.
+See this FAQ for more information about SHOP and this FAQ for more information about the small business health care tax credit.